 Well, I guess it's finally time to get this up and running.
 Since we're still working through the logistics of how this site will operate, I'm going to start with some basic background on myself and this post.
 Movies have always been one of my biggest passions.
 Even when I was very young, my younger brother, Andy (who will also be helping out with this site), and I would stay up late on the weekends watching MonsterVision with Joe Bob Briggs, USA's Up All Night, and TBS's Dinner and a Movie.
 We watched so many movies that we technically shouldn't have been watching, and, for better or worse, those movie nights went a long way toward shaping the person I am today.
 I've been hooked on cinema ever since, and I'm thankful to finally have a place to talk about something I love talking about.

-In my opinion, one of the best ways to really know a person is a Top 10 List of their all-time favorite films.
-Movies are so very personal, and the reasons for selecting different titles says volumes about your beliefs, values, childhood, relationships, etc. That's not to say there must be some deep underlying meaning for each movie you like - sometimes a movie is just good - but when you look at the big picture, there are often common themes.
+In my opinion, one of the best ways to really know a person is with a list of their all-time favorite films.
+Movies are so very personal, and the reasons for selecting different titles says volumes about your beliefs, values, childhood, relationships, etc. That's not to say there must be some deep underlying meaning for each movie you like - sometimes a movie is just fun - but when you look at the big picture, there are often common themes.
 The profile you could build on someone from a list of their favorite movies would be pretty remarkable.
-All that is to say, that's exactly what we're going to dig into today - or, I'll provide the titles, you can build the profile.
+All that is to say, that's exactly what we're going to dig into today - well, I'll provide the titles, you can build the profile.

 Before we jump in, a quick preface to my system and construction.
 Number One: Star Wars was intentionally left off this list.
 I love those movies and always have, but among our group, we've always left them off our lists out of pure respect and fanboydom (it's a word, don't worry about it).
 That said, over the years the line between our obsession over them and our laziness in ever changing our ways has become quite gray.
 Do I still truly believe Star Wars outshines all else on this list?
 Who can be certain.
 I just know I definitely don't want to mess with it at this point.
 If out of nothing more than nostalgia, I think I'll always keep the routine.

-Number Two: You must always remember that there's a very unique and specific criteria we use to rank and appreciate movies (see: Rating System).
-Remember, we want you to enjoy movies.
+Number Two: There's a very unique and specific criteria we use to rank and appreciate movies (see: Rating System).
 Your favorites should be the movies that you pop in time and time again without hesitation.
-The below list isn't comprised of the films I necessarily consider "the best", simply my favorites.
-Regardless, I can assure you that much thought and analysis was put into these choices.
+Yes, there's more thoughtful consideration that goes into any list like this, but our goal at this site is to share the joy of film above all else.
+The below list isn't comprised of the films I necessarily consider the "best", simply my favorites.

 1. The Big Chill (1983)